 Click International Keyboards.

 Click Add New Keyboard, and then choose Korean.
-This is what you keyboard will look like.
+This is what you keyboard will look like:

 Typing Korean on iPhone

 All letters are available on this keyboard, press SHIFT (arrow up) for double consonants and globe icon for switching between keyboards.
+Other than that the typing is the same as if you were using a physical computer keyboard.
+See the above.

 4. Virtual Korean keyboards